-We invited trans women, non-binary people, and cis women affiliated with Georgia Tech to submit digitized photography, paintings, creative writing, and research papers, for the exhibition, Gender Equality: Reimagining our Future through Art and Technology.
-The exhibition connects diverse research methods, artistic endeavors, and knowledge production occurring today at Georgia Tech.
-It is a space to showcase women in technology, as well as to demonstrate how women in technology are reshaping research questions and pushing artistic boundaries that can bring us closer to accomplishing gender equality.
+We invited trans women, non-binary people, and cis women affiliated with Georgia Tech to submit digitized photography, paintings, creative writing, and research papers, for the exhibition Gender Equality: Reimagining our Future through Art and Technology.
+The exhibition, which was launched in 2022 and concluded in 2023, connected diverse research methods, artistic endeavors, and knowledge production occurring at Georgia Tech.
+It was a space to showcase women in technology, as well as to demonstrate how women in technology are reshaping research questions and pushing artistic boundaries that can bring us closer to accomplishing gender equality.

-Michelle Ramirez (she/her) is responsible for organizing the exhibition.
-The exhibition is supported by The Center for Serve-Learn-Sustain, Women’s Resource Center, and The Kendeda Building For Innovative Sustainable Design.
+Michelle Ramirez (she/her) was responsible for organizing the exhibition.
+The exhibition was supported by The Center for Serve-Learn-Sustain, Women’s Resource Center, and The Kendeda Building For Innovative Sustainable Design.

 Exhibition launched April 2022.

 Katherine E. Bennett